2DGD-F0TH/2DGD_F0TH/chapters/095_Glossary.md

 Malware
 : Short for "malicious software", it's a "catchall term" for viruses, trojan horses and any kind of software that is programmed to behave maliciously.
 Such software can steal information (passwords, key presses, habits, etc...) or flat out try to make your computer unusable (deleting system files, encrypting your documents and asking for a ransom, etc...)

+Memory Leak
+: A memory leak is usually the result of a programming error, where the memory is not correctly managed.
+This usually entails allocating and using memory without releasing it, thus the program will eat more and more memory as it keeps running.

 O {-}
 -----